| May 24th, Morning (8:30 A.M. ~ 12:00 A.M.) | |

 Instructor(s)

-T3 - Smarter Chips: AI for Hardware and Hardware for AI
+T3 - Smarter Chips: AI for Hardware and Hardware for AI (cancelled)

 T4 - Towards 6G UWB Signal Processing Chain Design